 The speed and distance of a throw is largely determined by how smoothly and quickly an athlete can get their feet into the proper throwing positions while keeping the implement or ball stretched behind them.
 Agility is needed to be smooth and fast.

-The greater the range of motion, the more time that can be spent applying force into the implement or ball.
+The greater the range of motion an athlete has, the more time that can be spent applying force into the implement or ball.

 The faster the feet get into position, the more range of motion can be created.